lilileiva/movies-app/README.md

 ## Movies App

-#### Website where you can search movies by title, get its details, and save it in favorites.
+#### Website where you can search movies by title, see details, and save it in favorites.
 This project gets movies data from omdb API: https://www.omdbapi.com/

 ---